reserve-protocol/rsd/contracts/README.md

 - Propose new minting and burning actions. (`propose`)
 - Cancel proposals before they're executed. (`cancel`)
+- Cancel all current proposals. (`cancelAll`)
 - Confirm proposals once they've been proposed for 12 hours. (`confirm`)

-# Notable Technical Workflows
+# Some Technical Workflows
-Our plans for some workflows.
 These explanations are intended both to document our less-obvious workflow plans, and to aid in understanding those elements of our smart contracts set up to facilitate those flows.

 ## Minting and Burning
 The `minter` role in the `ReserveDollar` contract is expected to be held by a deployed `MintAndBurnAdmin` contract.
 This is a somewhat complicated choice, so it's worth noting the rationale:

 Minting and burning are frequent and necessary administration actions in the life of our contract.
 We'll need to do this perhaps several times a day during normal operations.
 That means that the private key with minting-and-burning authorization will need to be on-site and relatively accessible. *That* means that it's a prime target for a potential attacker.
 If that key was able to arbitrarily and quickly mint tokens, this would leave us with substantial weakness to exfiltration or insider attack.

-We should expect that this key will get stolen _sometimes_.
-We have to have a useful response to such theft in some productive way.
+We should _expect_ that this key will get stolen.
+We need a useful response to that theft.
+Here's the plan:

-The plan, then, is to hold the private key named by `MintAndBurnAdmin.admin`, and for the `ReserveDollar.minter` to be the `MintAndBurnAdmin` contract address. `MintAndBurnAdmin` can take arbitrary minting and burning actions by proposing the action, waiting at least 12 hours without cancelling the action, and then confirming the action.
+`ReserveDollar.minter` will be the address of a  `MintAndBurnAdmin` contract.
+We will hold the private key for the `MintAndBurnAdmin.admin` account.  `MintAndBurnAdmin` performs arbitrary minting and burning when its `admin` proposes an action, waits 12 hours without cancelling the proposal, and then confirms the proposal.
+If the `admin` cancels a proposal, it cannot later be confirmed.

-So, if an attacker gets to be `MintAndBurnAdmin.admin`, they can easily DoS our minting and burning actions, but we can easily DoS their minting and burning actions.
-The `MintAndBurnAdmin.admin` does _not_ have the ability to transfer the `admin` address, so we can keep this up until we recover the `ReserveDollar.owner` key from its off-site location.
-We can deploy a new `MintAndBurnAdmin` contract with a new `admin` address, and once we have the `owner` key, we make the new contract the new `minter`.
+So, suppose an attacker gets the private key to `MintAndBurnAdmin.admin`, both we and they can act as that `admin`.
+What can they do?
+- If they try to mint or burn tokens, we can easily cancel their proposals.
+- If they issue many minting or burning proposals, we can cheaply cancel their proposals once every few hours with `cancelAll`.
+- They can cancel all of our proposals, causing a denial of service on new mints and burns.
+This will remain true until we deploy a new `MintAndBurnAdmin` contract with a new `admin` address, and make that new contract's address the new `ReserveDollar.minter`.
+We can do once we recover our `owner` key from off-site.
+This may take longer than 12 hours, but will not be longer than 7 days.
+- They can _not_ transfer the `admin` address to some other account, because `MintAndBurnAdmin.admin` does _not_ have the ability to change the `admin` address.
+Thus, the attacker can't thereby deny our ability to carry out the above attack responses.

 ## Transferring Ownership
 `ReserveDollar.owner` is the master key for the overall token.
-In the case where we need to update `ReserveDollar.owner`, we would undergo substantial expense if we accidentally, say, change the `owner` to an address we do not actually control.
-Since this will be a highly infrequent update, we should expect bitrot and human error.
+If we need to update `owner`, we would take a serious loss if we accidentally changed the `owner` to an address that we do not control.
+Since changing `owner` should be highly infrequent, we should expect bit-rot and human error in these changes.

-To mitigate this risk, we require an accepting transaction from the newly-nominated `owner` address before actually setting `owner`.
-We encode this handshake with the functions `nominateNewOwner` and `acceptOwnership`:
+To mitigate this risk, `ReserveDollar` require an transaction from the newly-nominated `owner` before it actually changes `owner`.
+We encode this two-step handshake in functions `nominateNewOwner` and `acceptOwnership`:
-- Only owner can call `nominateNewOwner(nominee)`, which just sets `nominatedOwner = nominee`.
+- Only `owner` can call `nominateNewOwner(nominee)`, which just sets `nominatedOwner = nominee`.
-- Only `owner` or `nominatedOwner` can call `acceptOwnership`, which clears `nominatedOwner`, sets `owner = msg.sender`, and emits an `OwnerChanged` event if the owner changed.
+- Only `owner` or `nominatedOwner` can call `acceptOwnership()`, which clears `nominatedOwner`, sets `owner = msg.sender`, and emits an `OwnerChanged` event if the owner changed.

 ## Upgrading
 We do not have specific intentions to upgrade or migrate the `ReserveDollar` contract, but we intend to be prepared to do so in case of unforeseen failure modes.
 We've decided not to use the `delegatecall` pattern for this purpose; it's a central example of code being magic instead of boring.
-(And it requires lots of consistency properties that cross-cut the usual semantics of the implementation language!
+(And it requires consistency properties that cross-cut standard programmer models of the implementation language!
 Worst kind of magic!
 Panic!
 Panic!
-Run away!
-Considered harmful! -- @fiddlemath )
+Considered Harmful; Run Away!)

 The three major smart contracts in the system now serve three *contract roles*: